TwinPush/api-docs/notifications.md

 | -------- | ------------------------------------------------------------ | -------- |
 | segments | Array with the name of previously created segments to be target of the notification. | String[] |

-Example payload for notification with segments:
+Example payload param for notification with segments:

 ````json
 {